thiagoluna/turno-php-vuejs-bank-system/README.md

 But it will only be published for a short time.

 ## 🚀 Laravel features used in this application
-- Migration, Factory, Seeder, FormRequest, Mutator, Job, Observer, Middleware.
+- Migration, Factory, Seeder, FormRequest, Mutator, Job, Observer, Middleware, Sanctum.

 ## 🚀 VueJS features used in this application
 - Vue Router, Vuex, Snotify, Axios, V-Mask